perwin/pyimfit/docs/installation.md

 ### Standard Installation: macOS

-A precompiled binary version ("wheel") of PyImfit for macOS can be installed from PyPI via `pip`:
+A precompiled Intel (x86-64) binary version ("wheel") of PyImfit for macOS can be installed from PyPI via `pip`:

     $ pip3 install pyimfit